 How is drug-induced hepatitis treated?

 You must stop taking the medicine that is causing the problem.
 You must also keep all follow-up appointments.
 Your healthcare providers will monitor your liver closely while it recovers.
 The liver is often able to heal itself.
 In severe cases, you may need to be in the hospital as your liver heals.
-In rare situations, the liver fails and you will need a liver transplant.
+In rare cases, the liver fails and you will need a liver transplant.

 Some medicines may cause a slight increase in liver enzymes without any symptoms.
 You may not need to stop using these medicines.
 Talk with your healthcare provider about the risks and benefits.